cicsdev/cics-java-liberty-jaxrs/README.md

 ## Pre-reqs

-* CICS TS V5.1 or later, due to the usage of the getString() methods.
+* CICS TS V5.1 or later
 * Java SE 1.7 or later on the z/OS system
 * Java SE 1.7 or later on the workstation
 * Eclipse with WebSphere Developer Tools and CICS Explorer SDK installed